surge-synthesizer/surge-synthesizer.github.io/nightly.md

 This page allows you to get the nightly version of Surge.

 We have recently released
-Surge 1.8 but we are planning a 1.8.1 release mid this week.
-This nightly is the 1.8.1 release candidate.
+Surge 1.8.1.
+We are planning a 1.8.2 release later this spring (march, maybe april) and this nightly reflects the move towards that.
+The nightly is undergoing quite a lot of change right now, adding several effects some of which can crash.
+Please be careful.
 <!--

 As such, it may be substantialy less stable than 1.8.
 You can always go and install